NickSpringall/workbook/workbook.md

 // => "the same type"
 ```

-Types can also be coerced explicitly in JavaScript.
-Typically using built in JavaScript methods.
-Using the example above, using explicit type conversion, the string can be coerced into a number or vice versa to control how the program executes the operation.
+Types can also be coerced explicitly in JavaScript, typically using built in JavaScript methods.
+Using the example above, explicit type conversion can force the coercion of the string into a number or vice versa to control how the program executes the operation.

 ```js
 let someString = "3"